• Skip to primary navigation

 To build a Simple Relay Based Lamp Flasher Circuit following steps are required for connections:

-• Connect one end of resistor R1 to positive supply of 12V and the other end of resistor connect to COIL pin of 12V relay
+• Connect one end of R1 to +12V and other end to relay coil pin.

 Conclusion:

-This Simple Relay Based Lamp Flasher Circuit creates a blinking light using a relay a capacitor and a resistor.
+This Simple Relay Based Lamp Flasher Circuit makes light blink using relay, capacitor and resistor.

 References: